 Can You Learn to Sing Without Lessons?

 Singing is not a privilege given to a select few.
-Anyone Can Sing.
-This article will provide the necessary elements for you to Learn to Sing Without Lessons.
-A qualified singing instructor is the best way to go.
-Vocal coaches and teachers have been trained to hear exactly what is needed to correct a persons singing.
-The student cannot hear their true vocal sound.
+Anyone that can speak can sing.
+This article will provide the necessary elements for you to learn to sing without l spending a fortune for lessons.
+A qualified singing instructor is still the best way to go because good teachers have been trained to hear exactly what is needed to correct a persons singing.
+The student can't really hear their true vocal sound.
 Therefore, they are at a disadvantage when trying to teach themselves.

 But for those who cannot afford to study with a private teacher and are not able to sign up for a singing class at school, I'm providing some of the necessary steps needed to learn to sing.
-Follow these steps carefully and daily to Learn to sing without lessons and take your voice to the next level.
+Follow these steps carefully and practice daily to take your voice to the next level.

 How Singing is Produced

 The following briefly explains how sound is introduced: